Membership in the Questioned Documents Section

 Academy Requirements

-- Actively engaged in the field of forensic sciences and has made a significant contribution to the cause of advancing forensic science
+1. who are actively engaged in the field of forensics sciences and who have made some significant contribution to the literature of forensic sciences, or

 Section Requirements